What is a whole blood donation?

 For a whole blood donation, about one pint of blood is collected and separated into red cells, platelets and plasma.
 The actual act of giving whole blood is between six- and 10 minutes; the whole process including a health history screening and mini-physical takes about an hour.

-You can give two units of red blood cells and can feel twice as good about saving lives by giving a POWER RED donation.
+You can give two units of red blood cells and can feel twice as good about saving lives by giving a Double Red cell donation.
 Red blood cells are the most used blood component for surgery, trauma and treatment of blood disorders.
 When an individual donates whole blood, LifeShare separates a single unit of red blood cells using manual procedures in the laboratory.
-The special advantage of the POWER RED procedure is that you are able to give two units of red blood cells without any ill effects.
+The special advantage of the Double Red cell procedure is that you are able to give two units of red blood cells without any ill effects.
 Plus, this procedure involves a small needle and donors are given a hydrating boost of saline solution during the process.

 Who should donate double red cells?